liufangbaishikele/Soybean_rhizosphere_microbiome/Circular phylogenetic tree and network analysis.md

 In my case, I will not do function prediction, so just skip using picrust paramter.

-### Using export2graphlan to produce annocation and tree file for GraPhlAn
+### Using export2graphlan to produce annocation.txt and tree.txt file for GraPhlAn

 [export2graphlan](https://bitbucket.org/CibioCM/export2graphlan) This is a conversion software tool for producing both annotation and tree file for GraPhlAn.

 1) Install export2graphlan
 * First from **Anaconda**- Installation form anaconda cloud ``conda install -c bioconda export2graphlan``.
 It always conflict with other packages.

+*Question: when I install anaconda, it asked me if I wish the installer to prepend the anacaonda2 install location to PATH in /nics/d/home/fliu21/.bash.rc

+I chose no as I am running out of space in my home directory, so I want this PATH being /lustre/medusa/fliu21/anaconda2/bin As a solution, everytime I want to intall any software from anaconda cloud, I first need to set up the environment using ``export PATH=/lustre/medusa/fliu21/anaconda2/bin:$PATH``

 * Then from **bitbucket**, I tried to follow [this documentation](https://bitbucket.org/CibioCM/export2graphlan) by using ``hg clone https://hg@bitbucket.org/CibioCM/export2graphlan`` BUT this ``hg`` command is a Mercurial command, which does not work on beacon.